-The building is sprinklered throughout with a wet pipe sprinkler system and standard response sprinkler heads and is serviced by a municipal water system.
-The Art Gallery is protected by clean agent systems.
-Type ABC portable fire extinguishers are installed throughout the building.
-The Fire Alarm System is in the process of being updated to an addressable system.
+The building is protected by a fire alarm system which is monitored by an external agency.
+The building is equipped with a wet pipe sprinkler system and standard response sprinkler heads and is serviced by a municipal water supply.
 Manual fire alarm pull stations and smoke detectors are located around the building.
 The fire alarm system and fire extinguishers are inspected annually and the sprinkler system is inspected quarterly.
 The CBFD provides full time firefighting services.
 Two fire hydrants are located approximately 30m and 70m away from the fire department connection off Cpl.
 Pinksen Memorial Drive.
 Speakers are located throughout the building and are tied into a mass communication system, Benbria.